oVirt/ovirt-site/source/feature/detailedsharedrawdisk.html.md

 ##### Disk

-*   Disk should have a field indicating whether it is shared or not.
+*   Disk should have a field indicating whether it is shareable or not.

 #### Functionality

 General

-*   Shared raw disk is configured the same as a regular disk, but with a shareable flag will be marked as true.
+*   Shareable raw disk is configured the same as a regular disk, but with a shareable flag will be marked as true.
 *   Currently only raw disks without snapshot can be shareable.
 *   Shareable disks are attached with R/W permissions.
 *   The synchronization/clustering of data access to shareable disks is the responsibility of the guests.
 Attaching a shareable disk to non-cluster aware guests will lead to corruption of the data on the disk.